antsj8/configuring-on-premises-Active-Directory/README.md

 - Ensure Connectivity between the client and Domain Controller
 - Install Active Directory
 - Create an Admin and Normal User Account in AD
-- Join Client-1 to your domain (myadproject.com)
+- Join Client-1 to your domain (mydomain.com)
 - Setup Remote Desktop for non-administrative users on Client-1
-- Create a manu additional users and attempt to log into client-1 with one of the users
+- Create additional users and attempt to log into client-1 with one of the users

 <br />
 <h2>Setting Up a Resource Group and Domain Controller in Azure</h2>